 To understand the microscopic origin of circulating current, we measure the self intermediate scattering function (sISF) which reveals dynamic patterns at different spatiotemporal regimes,

-Here $\langle \cdot \rangle$ represents the ensemble average, and we define $n_q = qL/(2\pi)$.
-First, in the large time and length scale, diffusive-like behavior is expected, as persistent swimming is smeared out by frequent particle collisions (in the parameter region used in simulation, $\tau_b/\tau_r \simeq0.4$).
-Thus the correlation follows a near-exponential decay fashion $\exp(-D_{\text{eff}}q^2t)$ at $t\gg \tau_b$ and small $n_q$ (the dashed line in Fig.~\ref{fig:sISF} (a)).
-Whereas in MIPS at slow rotation $\Gamma \lesssim 1$, $F_s(q,t)$ relaxes in a much slower manner than the diffusive motion, reflecting particles frozen inside the stable dense droplet, confirming the particle exchange is only interface process in bulk phase separation case.
+Here $\langle \cdot \rangle$ represents the ensemble average, and we define $n_q = qL/(2\pi)$. {The sISF of individual circle swimmer was studied in \cite{kurzthaler2016intermediate, kurzthaler2017intermediate}} First, in the large time and length scale, diffusion-like behavior is expected, as the persistent swimming is smeared out by frequent particle collisions (in the parameter region used in simulation, {$\tau_b/\tau_r \simeq 4\times 10^{-3}$}).
+Thus the correlation follows a near-exponential decay $\sim \exp(-D_{\text{eff}}q^2t)$ at $t\gg \tau_b$ and small $n_q$ (the dashed curve in Fig.~\ref{fig:sISF} (a)).
+Whereas in MIPS at slow rotation $\Gamma \lesssim 1$, $F_s(q,t)$ relaxes in a much slower manner than the diffusive motion, reflecting particles frozen inside the stable dense droplet, confirming the particle exchange is an interfacial process in bulk phase separation.
 Second, to observe the circular motion, one should look at large enough wavelength $\Lambda=L/n_q \gtrsim R$, thus we choose $n_q=1$.
-Intriguingly, for fast rotation $\Gamma \gtrsim 1$, $F_s(q,t)$ oscillations around finite plateau at time scale around $\tau_w$, suggesting that the chiral swimming pattern of individual particle is partially preserved in dynamical clustering, even dense liquid droplets are formed.
-Finally, at large wave number $n_q=5$, the oscillations of $F_s(q,t)$ around zero within $\tau_r$ indicates a pure persistent motion $|\Delta \mathbf{r}(t)|=v_{\text{eff}}t$ at short wavelength, till for longer times rotational diffusion washes out the oscillations.
-The oscillation amplitude increases with $\Gamma$ indicating less velocity damping effect, and it finally saturates when further increase $\Gamma$ into homogeneous state.
-We notice that the instantaneous effective swimming velocity $v_e$ is independent with $\omega_0$, while the time averaged persistence velocity $v_{\text{eff}}$ increases with $\omega_0$ as shown in the sISF.
-This inconsistency reflects that fast enough rotation can ``relieve" trapped particles from temporal fluctuations before being smeared out by the rotational diffusion, thus preserves the chiral swimming pattern and gives rise to the system spanning circulating current.
+Intriguingly, for fast rotation $\Gamma \gtrsim 1$, $F_s(q,t)$ oscillations around a finite plateau at the time scale around $\tau_w$, suggesting that the chiral swimming pattern of individual particle is partially preserved in the dynamical clustering state, even when dense liquid droplets are formed.
+Finally, at large wave number $n_q=5$, the oscillations of $F_s(q,t)$ around zero within $\tau_r$ indicates a persistent motion $|\Delta \mathbf{r}(t)|=v_{\text{eff}}t$ at short wavelength, till at longer times the rotational diffusion washes out the oscillations.
+The oscillation amplitude increases with $\Gamma$ indicating less velocity damping effect, and it finally saturates when further increase $\Gamma$ into a homogeneous state.
+We notice that the instantaneous effective swimming velocity $v_e$ is independent of $\omega_0$, while the time averaged persistence velocity $v_{\text{eff}}$ increases with $\omega_0$ as shown in the sISF.
+This inconsistency suggests that fast enough rotation can ``relieve'' trapped particles from temporal fluctuations before being smeared out by the rotational diffusion, thus preserves the chiral swimming pattern and gives rise to the system spanning circulating current.